Courtney Love

 Courtney Love with her mom, Linda Carroll

-She was 14 when she ended up in a juvenile detention center for stealing a T-shirt from a store featuring the logo of her favorite rock band "Cinderella," which she couldn't afford.
-As soon as she was released from supervision, the future rock star started working to support herself—relying on her parents wasn't an option.
-She learned to dance striptease, worked as a waitress, and DJ.
-She continued her studies, albeit intermittently, attending courses in philosophy and English.
+At 14, she landed in juvenile detention for shoplifting a T-shirt with her favorite rock band "Cinderella's" logo—something she couldn't afford.
+The moment she got out, the future rock star started working to support herself—counting on her parents wasn't happening.
+She learned to strip, worked as a waitress, and DJ'd.
+She kept up her studies on and off, taking philosophy and English courses.

 Courtney Love in her youth